jumptrading/influx-spout/README.md

 # The maximum amount of time a writer will wait for an InfluxDB write to
 # complete.
 Writes which time out will be dropped.
 write_timeout = "30s"

+# The maximum number of batches that failed to write to InfluxDB to track for
+# retry at any given time.
+The oldest batch being kept for retry will be
+# discarded if necessary to keep the set of batches being retried within this
+# limit.
+Set to 0 to disable write retries.
+writer_retry_batches = 1

+# The amount of time between InfluxDB write retry attempts.
+writer_retry_interval = "10s"

+# The maximum amount of time to keep retrying a given batch.
+writer_retry_timeout = "1m"

 # The maximum size that the pending buffer for the NATS subject that the filter
 # is reading from may become.
 Measurements will be dropped if this limit is reached.